Social Media Marketing Metrics Can Show You What’s Going On

 Social followers and social mentions do not provide a complete picture of customer brand awareness.
 However, if you have tools or apps that can monitor how many times certain customers open a marketing e-mail from you, how many web page visits, and how many social interactions before a prospect becomes a customer will show marketers how important marketing efforts are outside social media.
-This data can be utilized in order to spread out marketing efforts where it can be most effective.
+This data can be utilized to spread out marketing efforts where it can be most effective.

 There are many social media tools available online, some of them free, that can help you measure the sentiment of the conversations surrounding your brand online.
-However, even more important in monitoring talk about your brand is having a plan and being able to respond if you find that your brand’s image isn’t as positive as you would hope it would be.
+However, even more, important in monitoring talk about your brand is having a plan and being able to respond if you find that your brand’s image isn’t as positive as you would hope it would be.
 To prepare for this possibility, you need to create documents and possible responses in responding to negative brand mentions.
-You need to make it clear to everyone and your social marketing team as to what your official company response will be and what types of recompense you’re willing to offer unhappy customers.
+You need to make it clear to everyone and your social marketing team as to what your official company response will be and what types of recompense, you’re willing to offer unhappy customers.

 Social Media Marketing Metrics Can Monitor All Sharing